keodolle/keodolle/README.md

 </p> </p> <p align="center">
 ᯓ i will joke around and talk more w the people i'm closest to, cuz i feel comfortable w them.

-  ᯓ if u have any problems, plz contact me directly for a quick resolution.
+  ᯓ if u have any problems, plz contact me directly for a quick resolution,thanks.
 </p>

 ![gif](https://i.pinimg.com/736x/f5/4e/a1/f54ea1b2ed1979145e94bb8e6a96f81d.jpg)